-MG ZS EV: 1,000 orders received as launch price offer is extended
+MG ZS EV: 2,000 orders received; launch price offer extended again

 Featuring a 44.5kWh battery, the MG ZS EV returns 163 miles of range from a single charge.
 A CCS charging port ensures that a 0-80% charge is possible in 40 minutes using a 50kW charger, while a full top up from a 7kW wallbox should take around six hours with a Type 2 cable.